 - The lawyer should explain the manner in which the lawyer would charge for services, the payments required to be made by the client, provide an estimate of fees and deliver bills of costs to the client at regular intervals; and

 - Discuss with the client the possible risks or expenses of proceedings arising from the case.

 Only a client can file a complaint against his own lawyer from a Singapore law practice.

 The complaint must relate to the lawyer’s failure to provide adequate professional service to his client by not meeting one or more of the standards prescribed.

-The complaint should be in writing (in English) preferably in the format set out in the Guide and addressed to the Head, Conduct Department, Law Society of Singapore as the format will help to ensure that you have provided all the necessary details and particulars required.
+The complaint should be in writing (in English) preferably in the format set out in The Guide and addressed to the Director, Regulatory Department, Law Society of Singapore as the format will help to ensure that you have provided all the necessary details and particulars required.
 The Law Society’s Council (“the Council”) may require a complainant to support the complaint with a Statutory Declaration where the Council decides to refer the complaint for investigation.
 The format of the Statutory Declaration is set out in the Guide.

 A complaint cannot be made after 3 years from the date of the conduct complained of.

 The Council will take into consideration attempts made by the complainant to resolve the matter.